Commanding Officer: Captain Joseph Mesh

 If you decide to join cadets we require some information including a completed cadet application form and the following documents:

 Proof of permanent residence or visas that allow you to reside in Canada for an extended period of time (non-citizens only)

-117 Preston /Westphal Royal Canadian Army Cadet Corps is affiliated with and often observe the training of the Princess Louise Fusiliers.
-Our corps was formed by Captain Mark Johnson on January 15 1996 to provide positive opportunities for youth in the Preston, Westphal and Lake Echo communities.
+117 Preston / Westphal Royal Canadian Army Cadet Corps is affiliated with and often observes the training of the Princess Louise Fusiliers.
+Our corps was formed by Captain Mark Johnson on January 15 1996 to provide positive opportunities for youth in the Preston, Westphal, and Lake Echo communities.
 Captain Johnson was an Army Cadet from 1958 to 1961 until he joined the Canadian Armed Forces in 1962.
 Captain Johnson served his country in uniform for over 40 years.

-117 Preston/ Westphal RCACC is currently commanded by Captain Nicholas Hargreaves who assumed command from our first female and first Mi'kmaq Commanding Officer, Danielle Hargreaves in 2019.
+117 Preston / Westphal RCACC is currently commanded by Captain Joseph Mesh. who assumed command from Captain Nicholas Hargreaves.
+Captain Hargreaves assumed command from our first female and first Mi'kmaq Commanding Officer, Danielle Hargreaves in 2019.
 Captain Danielle Hargreaves assumed command after the retirement of Captain Paul Todd in 2016.
 Learn more about the Commanding officer and his team in our "Staff Bios" section.